Jurassic World: Fallen Kingdom: Creatures on screen

+Having directed Jurassic World, Trevorrow was familiar with how animatronics worked and wrote scenes for the sequel that would allow for their use.
+For example, animatronics are incapable of certain actions such as running.
 The film features more animatronic dinosaurs than any previous sequel, and the animatronics used were more technologically advanced than in the earlier films.
 Five animatronic dinosaurs were created for the film, whereas the previous film featured only one.
 More animatronics were used because the film features closer interaction between humans and dinosaurs than its predecessor, including a scene where Howard rides atop the sedated T. rex.
 Bayona said that animatronics "are very helpful on set, especially for the actors so they have something to perform against.
 There's an extra excitement if they can act in front of something real".
 Scanlan felt animatronics were not best for every scene: "In some ways it will have an impact on your shooting schedule; you have to take time to film with an animatronic.
-In the balance, we ask ourselves if it is economically and artistically more valuable to do it that way, or as a post-production effect.
-Once we have looked at each particular case, with the director and the VFX supervisor we decide whether—because of the environment or the circumstances—it is the right way to go practically".
+In the balance, we ask ourselves if it is economically and artistically more valuable to do it that way, or as a post-production effect".

 Spielberg suggested to Bayona that he not overfill his shots with animatronic dinosaurs, in order to give the impression that the dinosaurs were bigger.
 Scanlan spent more than eight months at Pinewood Studios working on the creatures before and during filming, with a crew of approximately 35 people.
-Scanlan's team created functional animatronic models of the T. rex, the Indoraptor and Blue, while ILM worked on CGI versions of the creatures.
+His team created functional animatronic models of the T. rex, the Indoraptor and Blue, while ILM worked on CGI versions of the creatures.